Helmsley Building

-The Helmsley Building is a 35-story skyscraper at 230 Park Avenue between East 45th and 46th Streets in New York City, just north of Grand Central Terminal, in Midtown Manhattan.
-It was built in 1929 as the New York Central Building and was designed by Warren & Wetmore in the Beaux-Arts style.
-It was the tallest structure in the "Terminal City" complex around Grand Central prior to the completion of what is now the MetLife Building.
+The Helmsley Building is a 35-story skyscraper at 230 Park Avenue between East 45th and 46th Streets, just north of Grand Central Terminal, in the Midtown Manhattan neighborhood of New York City.
+It was built between 1927 and 1929 as the New York Central Building, and was designed by Warren & Wetmore in the Beaux-Arts style.
+The building has been described as the last major project built as part of the Terminal City complex around Grand Central.

-The Helmsley Building carries vehicular traffic through its base: traffic exits and enters the Park Avenue Viaduct through two portals passing under the building.
-The lobby of the building is between the vehicular portals.
+The facade of the four-story base is composed of limestone and Texas pink granite, while the upper stories are clad with brick.
+The top of the Helmsley Building is a pyramid with an ornate cupola.
+Vehicular traffic is carried through its base, with traffic entering and exiting the Park Avenue Viaduct through two portals.
 Flanking the viaduct's ramps are passageways connecting 45th and 46th Streets, with entrances to Grand Central Terminal.
+The lobby of the building is between the vehicular portals and contains bronze and marble detailing.
+The Helmsley Building has 1.4 e6ft2 of office space.

 Before the construction of Grand Central Terminal, the area to the north of the predecessor Grand Central Depot was occupied by an open-air rail yard; the tracks and depot were operated by the New York Central Railroad.
 After the terminal was completed in 1913, the tracks were buried under a series of buildings that were constructed over the tracks as part of the Terminal City development.
-The New York Central Building was erected for the railroad between 1927 and 1929 as the last major structure to be built within Terminal City.
-It was renamed the New York General Building in 1958 and the Helmsley Building in 1978, though ownership was changed several times afterward.
+The New York Central Building was renamed the New York General Building in 1958 and the Helmsley Building in 1978, though ownership was changed several times afterward.
 The building's facade and lobby became New York City designated landmarks in 1987.
+RXR Realty has owned the building since 2015.

 Site

-The Helmsley Building straddles the ramps of the Park Avenue Viaduct in the Midtown Manhattan neighborhood of New York City.
-It is bounded by 45th Street to the south, Vanderbilt Avenue to the west, 46th Street to the north, and Depew Place to the east.
-Its address is 230 Park Avenue.
-The building is assigned its own ZIP Code, 10169; it was one of 41 buildings in Manhattan that had their own ZIP Codes as of 2019.
+The Helmsley Building was developed as part of the original "Terminal City" complex above Grand Central Terminal's rail yards.
+It straddles the ramps of the Park Avenue Viaduct in the Midtown Manhattan neighborhood of New York City, bounded by 45th Street to the south, Vanderbilt Avenue to the west, 46th Street to the north, and Depew Place to the east.
+The building has an address of 230 Park Avenue and is assigned its own ZIP Code, 10169; it was one of 41 buildings in Manhattan that had their own ZIP Codes as of 2019.
 The Helmsley Building measures 200 ft north-south and 344 ft west-east.

 Immediately to the south are Grand Central Terminal and the MetLife Building.
 In addition, the building is near 50 Vanderbilt Avenue to the southwest, the Roosevelt Hotel to the west, 383 Madison Avenue to the northwest, 245 Park Avenue to the northeast, and 450 Lexington Avenue to the southeast.
-The Helmsley Building was developed as part of the original "Terminal City" complex above Grand Central Terminal's rail yards.